 Types of Elgin Wrongful Death Claims

-- Automotive accidents involving drivers that are distracted, fatigued, reckless or influenced by controlled substances.
-Motorists not following the rules of the road can also be held liable when they cause a fatal accident.
+- Car accidents: Involve drivers that are distracted, tired, reckless, or influenced by controlled substances.
+Motorists not following the road rules can also be held liable when they cause a fatal accident with their motor vehicle.

-- Truck accidents.
-Truck drivers are often pushed to their limits due to tight deadlines and a pay structure that encourages them to break labor laws in order to get to their destinations faster.
-This can lead to deadly accidents.
+- Truck accidents: Truck drivers are often pushed to their limits due to tight deadlines and a pay structure that encourages them to break labor laws to get to their destinations faster.
+Unfortunately, this can lead to deadly accidents.

-- Pedestrian accidents where the motorist failed to abide by traffic laws.
-These accidents have the potential for devastating consequences— which often claim the life of the victim.
+- Pedestrian accidents: Where the motorist failed to abide by traffic laws, these accidents have the potential for devastating consequences— which often claim the victim's life.

-- Nursing home abuse or neglect.
-When the injuries are serious enough to cost the victim his or her life, punitive measures need to be taken to ensure no one else is subjected to the same treatment in the future.
+- Nursing home abuse or neglect: When the injuries are serious enough to cost the victim their life, punitive measures need to be taken to ensure no one else is subjected to the same treatment in the future.

 - Product liability.
 Whenever machinery or consumer products cause injury due to failure or defect, the manufacturer may be held liable, especially when it results in death.

-- Animal attacks resulting in fatal wounds.
-The majority of violent dogs are that way because of their owners and when they are allowed to roam free, they may attack and kill unsuspecting victims in a preventable altercation.
+- Animal attacks: Result in fatal wounds.
+Unfortunately, the majority of violent dogs are that way because of their owners.
+When they can roam free, they may attack and kill unsuspecting victims in a preventable altercation.

-- Workplace injuries.
-Most of these accidents occur at manufacturing plants or on construction or excavation sites, but it is possible for a workplace accident to occur just about anywhere.
+- Workplace accidents: Most of these accidents occur at manufacturing plants or on construction or excavation sites, but a workplace accident can occur just about anywhere.